-Traveling along the eastern fringe of Inle Lake, enter the protected serenity of Inle Princess Resort, where boats silence their engines and leg rowers gently paddle guests to personal chalets surrounded by the Shan Hills’ blue peaks and rice paddy fields—and incomparable setting with home away from home comfort.
+Traveling along the eastern fringe of Inle Lake, enter the protected serenity of Inle Princess Resort, where boats silence their engines and leg rowers gently paddle guests to personal chalets surrounded by the Shan Hills’ blue peaks and rice paddy fields—a luxury Myanmar (Burma) hotel with incomparable setting and home away from home comfort.

 Constructed by Intha carpenters from bamboo and reclaimed teak and pyinkado hardwoods, Inle Princess Resort has 46 wooden chalets are positioned on sturdy stilts above the lake.
 Romantic interior lighting unveils Shan and Intha inspired architecture and splashes of color in the silk textiles and locally formed ceramics.
 Highlights include the central, comfortable beds, chimneys for cool nights, stream stone-lined outdoor showers, row boat-shaped bathtubs floating on the green sea-like tiles, and spacious private balconies with peaceful views of the lake, gardens, and mountains.